How to Write an Abstract Before You Have Your Results

 This paper aims to explore sources of positive and negative body image by investigating whether the association between self-esteem and body image avoidance behaviors is mediated by self-compassion and appearance contingent self-worth.

-3. Focus: Explain what you intend to do to solve the problem.
+Focus: Explain how you intend to solve the problem

 Examples

-In an informative abstract, the author could express the focus of their research as follows:
+In an informative abstract, an author would express the focus of their research by quickly explaining who the participants were, what the researchers measured, and what tool(s) they used:

 Using a multiple mediation model, we assessed the responses of 222 female participants who completed the Body Image Avoidance Questionnaire.